 AbuseButler is kindly providing its Spamvertised Sites which have been most often reported over the past 7 days.
 The philosophy and data processing methods are similar to the SC data, and the results are similar, but not identical.
 Data sources for AbuseButler include SpamCop and native AbuseButler reporting.

-As of 1 May 2013 malware data are separated from PH into their own malware list MW.
-In December 2007, we added The DNS blackhole malicious site data from malwaredomains.com to our malware list.
-As of April 2008, the list also includes Malware Block List data from malware.com.br.
-As of June 2009, the malware list includes ZeuS Tracker malware host data.
-As of October 2009, data from Malware Domain List has been added to the malware list.
+This list contains data from multiple sources that cover sites hosting malware.
+This includes OITC, The DNS blackhole malicious site data from malwaredomains.com and Malware Domain List.
 Some cracked hosts are also included in MW since many cracked sites also have malware.
 Note that the above is only a sampling of many different malware data sources in MW.

 All of the SURBL data sources are combined into a single, bitmasked list: multi.surbl.org.
 Bitmasking means that there is only one entry per domain name or IP address, but that entry will resolve into an address (DNS A record) whose last octet indicates which lists it belongs to.
 The bit positions in that last octet for membership in the different lists are:

 If an entry belongs to just one list it will have an address where the last octet has that value.
-For example 127.0.0.8 means it comes from the phishing list, while 127.0.0.2 means it's in the data from SC.
-An entry on multiple lists gets the sum of those list numbers as the last octet, so 127.0.0.6 means a record is on both WS and SC (comes from: 2 + 4 = 6).
+For example 127.0.0.8 means it's on the phishing list, while 127.0.0.64 means it's listed on the ABUSE list.
+An entry on multiple lists gets the sum of those list numbers as the last octet, so 127.0.0.80 means a record is on both MW and ABUSE (comes from: 16 + 64 = 80).
 In this way, membership in multiple lists is encoded into a single response.
+Octets other than the first and last one are reserved for future use and should be ignored.

 We recommend using multi with programs that can decode the responses into specific lists according to bitmasks, such as SpamAssassin 3's urirhssub or SpamCopURI version 0.22 or later for use with SpamAssassin 2.64.

 Each entry also has a TXT record mentioning which lists it is on, and pointing to this page.
-While we expect the TXT records to be relatively stable, we recommend that automatic processing be based on the A record only.
+While the TXT records are relatively stable, they are meant for human readers (e.g. in non-delivery messages) and not for parsing by software.
+We highly recommend that automatic processing be based on the A record only.

 More information about how to use SURBL data can be found in the Implementation Guidelines.

-Other lists may become available as future SURBLs.
+Other lists and data feeds may become available as future SURBLs.
 Please check back here occasionally, but be sure to subscribe to the low-volume Announce mailing list for important updates.

 To request removal from a SURBL list, please start with the the SURBL Lookup page and follow the instructions on the removal form.

-For the Phishing PH or Malware MW lists or any cracked (breached) web sites, please be sure to remove and secure all phishing sites, cracked accounts, viruses, malware loaders, trojan horses, unpatched operating systems, insecure PHP boards, insecure Wordpress, insecure Joomla, insecure third party plugins, cracked SQL, insecure ftp passwords, password sniffers, etc., from the site and all computers used to upload content to the web site before contacting us.
+For the Cracked (CR), Phishing (PH) or Malware (MW) lists or any cracked (breached) web sites, please be sure to remove and secure all phishing sites, cracked accounts, viruses, malware loaders, trojan horses, unpatched operating systems, insecure PHP boards, insecure Wordpress, insecure Joomla, insecure third party plugins, cracked SQL, insecure ftp passwords, password sniffers, etc., from the site and all computers used to upload content to the web site before contacting us.
+If you need help, please contact a security expert to do a full security audit on the web site and all computers used to connect to it.
+Systems that are not properly secured may be broken into again.

 SURBL Data Feed Request